danjacobellis/EE445S-lab/docs/_sources/lab5/primer.md.txt

 #### Polyphase filter bank for pulse shaping

 Recall that we upsampled the data by a factor of $L$ before applying the pulse shaping filter.
 Using the standard FIR filter structure, this would mean that a large fraction, $\frac{L-1}{L}$, of the multiply-accumulate operations used in the filter are wasted on zeros!
-There are a variety of [techniques to increase the efficiency] by eliminating unnecessary multiply-by-zero operations.
-The most ubiquitous is the polyphase filter bank.
+The polyphase filterbank structure solves this problem.

 ![](../img/polyphase_filter_bank.svg)

+The diagram above depicts the polyphase structure to implement an 8-tap FIR filter with impulse response $g[n]$ after upsampling by a factor of $L=4$.
+The filter coefficients $g[n]$ are divided into $L$ smaller filters of length $\frac{8}{L}=2$.
+Even though the upsampling operation quadrupled the sampling rate of the output, these smaller filters are allowed to run at the original rate, reducing the computational cost by a factor of roughly $L=4$.
+By allowing the commutator the cycle through these four smaller filters, we produce the same output signal as if we had upsampled first, then applied an FIR filter at a higher rate.

 ### Receiver